IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 What data types does IO-Link transmit?

-IO-Link distinguishes between four data types: process data (cyclical real-time measurement values such as temperature, pressure, and position), parameter data (device configuration such as sensitivity, switching points, and characteristic curves), diagnostic data (device status, wear, and errors), and event data (acyclic warnings and alarms).
+IO-Link distinguishes four data types: Process data (cyclic real-time measured values such as temperature, pressure, position), Parameter data (device configuration such as sensitivity, switching points, characteristic curves), Diagnostic data (device status, wear, errors), and Event data (acyclic warnings and alarms).
 This comprehensive data availability is a key element for Industry 4.0 and predictive maintenance.

 IO-Link Community & Membership